What is a mortgage broker and what does a broker do?

 - Every application you make for a home loan decreases your credit score: This means every time you apply for a loan that doesn’t get approved, your ability to successfully apply for the next loan decreases.
 By dealing with an experienced, professional, reputable broker who understands the differences between the lenders’ unique credit policies ensures the first application you make has a higher chance of being approved.
 Esssentially, submitting applications with multiple lenders will raise red flags on your credit history and potentially sabotage your capacity to obtain a loan approval.

 - Brokers have access to a wide range of home loans but not all home loans: As discussed, there are some home loans that brokers simply won’t have access to.
 This is because they are only able to recommend loans on their lending panel and some lenders simply don’t make their loans available through brokers.
 It’s a good idea to chat with your broker and find out exactly how many lenders they work with.
 As a rule, most brokers have access to between 20-40 lenders.
-Clarity’s brokers have access to over 50.
-The more lenders a broker works with, the more options you will have.

 Should I use a broker?

 As is always the case with these things, it is dependent on your individual financial situation.
 However, talking to a broker for an obligation-free chat, is a great place to start.
-At Independent, our sales team work closely with Clarity Home Loans to help buyers get into their dream homes sooner.

 *Independent is not a financial advisor.
 The information contained in this brochure is for general information purposes only.
 It is not intended as legal, financial or investment advice and should not be construed or relied on as such.
 The information has been prepared without taking into account your personal objectives, financial situation or needs.
 Before making any commitment of a legal or financial nature you should consider the appropriateness of the information having regard to your circumstances and needs and seek advice from a legal practitioner or financial or investment adviser.